 My newest book, Capital Ideas: The IMF and the Rise of Financial Liberalization, was published by Princeton University Press in January 2010.

-In addition to a few book chapters, I have also published articles in International Organization, International Studies Quarterly, New Political Economy, Presidential Studies Quarterly, Review of International Organizations, Review of International Political Economy, and World Politics.
+In addition to a few book chapters, I have also published articles in European Journal of International Relations, International Organization, International Studies Quarterly, New Political Economy, Presidential Studies Quarterly, Review of International Organizations, Review of International Political Economy, and World Politics.